xxyzzzq/quex/trunk/doc/source-old/invocation/command-line/options.rst

     Quex tries to determine the size of the buffer element type.
-This size is important to determine the target codec when converters are used.
-That is, if the size is 4 byte a different Unicode codec is used then if it was 2 byte.
-If quex fails to determine the size of a buffer element from the given name of the buffer element type, then the Unicode codec must be specified explicitly by '--converter-ucs-coding-name'.
+This size is important to determine the target encoding when converters are used.
+That is, if the size is 4 byte a different Unicode encoding is used then if it was 2 byte.
+If quex fails to determine the size of a buffer element from the given name of the buffer element type, then the Unicode encoding must be specified explicitly by '--converter-ucs-coding-name'.

     By default, the buffer